gilotin/Interactive-rating-component/README.md

 ### What I learned

--   i didn't with work in a while with radio types in html forms, so was refreshing to play and stylize them.
+-   I didn't with work in a while with radio types in html forms, so was refreshing to play and stylize them.

 ### Continued development